hansontram/hansontram/README.md

 </p>

 <p>
 I'm a passionate Software Engineer with a proven track record of creating and implementing successful full stack web applications.
 I love software development's creative and technical aspects and am passionate about all things tech-related!
 As a problem solver at heart, I love the perpetual learning involved with software engineering and enjoy the dynamic nature of development.
+Outside the world of tech, I enjoy weightlifting, snowboarding, and cooking.
+Lets connect!
 </p>

 See [my website](https://hansontram.netlify.app/) for more information!